-LIGO (Laser Interferometer Gravitational-Wave Observatory) and the "Event horizon telescope" got $>10^9$ \$US funding and a physics Nobel.
-There are many proposed big enhancements including "LIGO on the moon," LISA, and EHT movie-making.
-The present work, since suggesting new goals/directions for such projects and justifying and guiding them, has value of order 10^9 dollars.
+LIGO (Laser Interferometer Gravitational-Wave Observatory) and the "Event horizon telescope" (EHT) got >109 \$US funding and a physics Nobel.
+There are many proposed big enhancements including "LIGO on the moon," LISA, pulsar timing arrays, 10x-bigger LIGO, and EHT movie-making.
+The present work, since suggesting new goals/directions for such projects and justifying and guiding them, has value of order 109 dollars.